wexel17/vfsim/README.md

 - persistent aura buffs are not implemented
 - auras are considered to go in all four directions
 - active skills are not implemented
-- skill runes are implemented but not yet configurable

 Simply run the app with `yarn start` and configure squares in the grid to start simulating.
 The simulation is restarted automatically whenever a setting is changed.